survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Conclusion

 You can optimize webpack's performance in multiple ways.
 Often it's a good idea to start with easier techniques before moving to more involved ones.
-The exact techniques you have to use depend on the project.
+The exact methods you have to use, depend on the project.

+To recap:

+* Start with higher level techniques that are easy first.
+* Lower level techniques are more involved but may come with their wins.
+* Given webpack runs using a single instance by default, finding ways to parallelize its execution can lead to big wins.
+* Sometimes the best optimization is to skip work.
+Especially during development, cheating can be the way to go thanks to modern browsers.